 In Invincible, Allen the Alien becomes stronger every time he regenerates from life-threatening wounds.
 At the beginning of the series, he was barely able to fight the Virtumites one on one.
 Now he's more than a match for one or two of them.
 With the exception of Grand RegentThragg.

-This supposedly happened to Doctor Doom in Mark Millar's Fantastic Four run.
-He gets thrown to the past by a villain called the Marquis, and survives as he put it "By sheer hatred" Pre Retcon that is.
-Dark Avengers shows us that he's saved by the time traveling Thunderbolts it still doesn't explain his supposed power-up being lost though though his power up was regarded as Canon Discontinuity by all the other writers since.
+This temporarily happened to Doctor Doom in Mark Millar's Fantastic Four run.
+He gets thrown to the past by a villain called the Marquis, and survives as he put it "by sheer hatred", Pre Retcon that is.
+Dark Avengers shows readers that he's saved by the time traveling Thunderbolts.
+It still doesn't explain his supposed power-up being lost, though his power up was regarded as Canon Discontinuity by all the other writers since.

-Later, in the Planet X arc, Jean and Wolverine are headed into the sun, and Wolvie kills Jean to spare her the agony of incineration.
+Later, in the Planet X arc of New X-Men, Jean and Wolverine are headed into the sun, and Wolvie kills Jean to spare her the agony of incineration.
 She soon awakens in full Phoenix mode, reshapes the asteroid into a ship with the power of her mind, and easily returns to Earth.
 And this time, she came back right.